Ruslando/ruslan-homepage/elements.md

 ---
 layout: page
-title: Contact information and links
+title: Contact information and social media links
 subtitle: ''
 ---
 You can contact me or visit me on any of the provided social media links